statement

 about

-Following a career in design and climate change communications, I began devising somatic performances about power dynamics, physical impact, and occupation of space through an MFA in Creative Practice at Trinity Laban (2017-2019).
+Frustrated by a career in design and climate change communications, I began devising somatic performances about power dynamics, physical impact, and occupation of space through an MFA in Creative Practice at Trinity Laban (2017-2019).

 I have exhibited work in solo and group shows in London, and have created participatory installations around the UK.
-In 2022, I received Arts Council DYCP funding support my practice.

 “Leonora is a brave, curious and committed artist with an extraordinary ability to weave incongruous systems and patterns between subject, object and nature.
 She fearlessly utilizes her own body to test thresholds, moving seamlessly through performance, photography, drawing or painting.
 Magic, sexuality, order and chaos are conjured and implied, with haunted figures and forms appearing and fading from view simultaneously.”